 After a degree from Columbia, Scott returned to Michigan to teach school, and bought an 1870s fixer-upper house that he says led to an epiphany, when he realized some of the plants outside it were history-filled hand-me-downs of gardeners past.
 He pursued a master’s degree in historic preservation, and worked as a landscape historian, and has taught landscape history and preservation at Eastern Michigan University.

-In our Q&A on my public-radio show and podcast (stream the February 24, 2014 show now or get other listening details at the bottom of the page), we talked about oldtime bulbs:
+In our Q&A on my public-radio show and podcast on February 24, 2014, we talked about oldtime bulbs:

 my heirloom-bulb q&a with scott kunst